slydelv/windows-ps-toolbox-gui/README.md

 ```
 @powershell -NoProfile -ExecutionPolicy Bypass -Command "iex ((New-Object System.Net.WebClient).DownloadString('https://raw.githubusercontent.com/slydelv/windows-ps-toolbox-gui/main/wintoolbox.ps1'))"
 ```
  - Note, this method might trigger an anti-malware alert and get blocked.
-It it not malware, but this method of launching scripts is used by malware.
+It is not malware, but this method of launching scripts is used by malware.